 Visit the Children’s Discovery Center in Hammond where they’ll be ringing in the New Year every hour.

 Ring in the New Year at noon at the Children’s Museum in New Orleans.
 Children will make party hats and noise makers, will celebrate with a balloon drop at noon.
 Event pricing applies–get your tickets here.

 Go to Camp

-The Little Gym of the Northshore will be hosting winter camps beginning December 26th.
+The Little Gym of the Northshore will be hosting winter camps before and after Christmas.
 Don’t worry about the weather and let you little ones get some energy out at these fun camps that run 9AM-noon.
 Call The Little Gym now to get your child enrolled 985-971-8989.